Arian04/vscode-masm/README.md

 ## Installation Instructions

+1. Go to the repository's "Actions" tab, click the latest one (at the top), and download the artifact.
+2. Unzip the file, it should contain a VSIX file.
+3. Install the VSIX file.
+4. *(Optional)* I recommend downloading the [MASM](https://marketplace.visualstudio.com/items?itemName=blindtiger.masm) VS Code extension for syntax highlighting.
+5. *(Optional)* I recommend downloading the [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks) VS Code extension so the build tasks are shown in your statusbar (bottom left by default I believe) as clickable buttons.

+## Manual Installation Instructions (Without Extension, Legacy)

 1. Download the files in the repository's `.vscode` folder (`masm.ps1` and `tasks.json`).
 2. Drop them into the `.vscode` folder of a fresh project folder that you're using for your ASM files.
 If the `.vscode` folder doesn't exist, just create it.
 3. *(Optional)* I recommend downloading the [MASM](https://marketplace.visualstudio.com/items?itemName=blindtiger.masm) VS Code extension for syntax highlighting.